MarteXcoin-documentation/Documentation/legal.rst

 MarteX Collateral
 ^^^^^^^^^^^^^^^^^

-A MarteX user may demonstrate to the network his or her control over 1,000 DASH in order to run a masternode.
+A MarteX user may demonstrate to the network his or her control over 5,000 MXT in order to run a masternode.
 These tokens never leave the user’s control.
 If at any point during the user’s tenure as a masternode operator, the user disposes of any or all of the 1,000 DASH, the network automatically strips the user of his or her status as a masternode.